LehighIAC/ITAC-Automation/README.md

 Is it suggested work on a copy of this reposiotry when generating an IAC report.
 ### Energy Chart
 1. Edit `Energy Charts.xlsx`.
 Select fuel type and unit, then edit raw data (if copying from other spreadsheet, copy values only).
 The formatting is fully automatic and shouldn't be touched.
-2. Click the button to run the macro to save all charts as pictures.
-You may need to find out how to enable macro on your computer.
+2. Save the workbook as `Web Page (.htm)` format (DO NOT change the name, all images will be in `Energy Charts.fld` folder).
+This is the only stable way to save all charts as images.
 3. Run `Utility.py` to extract data from the spreadsheet.
 ### Recommendations
-4. Edit `.json5` database for any specific AR.
+1. Edit `.json5` database for any specific AR.
 Make sure the data type is matching the description.
-5. Run the corresponding `.py` file.
+2. Run the corresponding `.py` file.
 The output will be saved in `ARs` directory.
 Follow the instructions of the script if there's anything you need to adjust manually.
 ### Compiling Report
-6. Fill plant information in `Info.json5`.
+1. Fill plant information in `Info.json5`.
-7. Replace plant layout `layout.png`.
+2. Replace plant layout `layout.png`.
-8. Copy other AR files(if you made it from other sources) into `ARs` directory.
+3. Copy other AR files(if you made it from other sources) into `ARs` directory.
-9. Run `Compiler.py` to compile the final report.
+4. Run `Compiler.py` to compile the final report.

 ### Requirements of AR files:
 1. No requirement for filename, as long as it's `.docx`